gavin-white/gavin-white/README.md

   * Object Oriented Design
   * Algorithms & Data
   * Computer Systems
+  * Programming Languages

-At Northeastern I've been both a **Teaching Assistant** and **Peer Tutor** for Object-Oriented Design and Fundamentals of Computer Science.
+At Northeastern I've been both a **teaching assistant** and **peer tutor** for Object-Oriented Design and Fundamentals of Computer Science, and am currently a **teaching assistant** for Computer Systems.

-I am currently a **Software Engineer Co-op** at Wayfair where I contribute to a professional development team in the financial technology space.
+I have experience as a **software engineer co-op** at Wayfair where I collaborated as part of a professional development team in the financial technology space.

 I love learning about all aspects of computing and programming, sharing my knowledge with others, and creating!